 Pamela can be reached via email or at (908) 276-7300 x7

 Geoffrey Blackwell joined American Atheists in September 2016.
-As Staff Attorney, he responds to reports of possible violations of the separation between religion and government, works with government officials to find mutually acceptable solutions to potential issues, and manages litigation if issues cannot be resolved amicably.
+As litigation counsel, he responds to reports of possible violations of the separation between religion and government, works with government officials to find mutually acceptable solutions to potential issues, and manages litigation if issues cannot be resolved amicably.

 Prior to joining the staff of American Atheists, Geoffrey served as Associate Counsel in a New Jersey civil litigation firm.
 Since May of 2014, he has hosted All Too Common Law, a news podcast with a legal perspective.
 Every year, he volunteers as a judge for the Philip C. Jessup International Law Moot Court Competition, in which law students from 87 countries compete in a simulation of a fictional dispute between countries before the International Court of Justice.
 He previously served as a member of the Board of Directors of the New Jersey Humanist Network.